CeereMugambi/system-engineering_devops/shell_permissions/README.md

-Script that adds multiple permissions fo file1
+Script that adds execute permissions to file owner,group owner and all users